hazrmard/hazrmard.github.io/content/post/six-degrees-separation-tensor-product/index.md

 ## The dillema

-So here was my dillema: I coultn't see my beloved tensor products all the way from popular LLM applications.
+So here was my dillema: I couldn't see my beloved tensor products all the way from popular LLM applications.

 Perhaps I didn't need to.
 But, I'd have liked to.

 So, now, I am trying to find a middle ground.
 Simple, nimble libraries like `llmx`, `litellm` which are llm-model-agnostic, but appear to operate on the level of string in, string out.
 This is a far cry from wrapping prompts into their own class instance and passing them through clunky pipelines with byzantine logic (llamaindex), or library-specific usage patterns achieved opaquely through operator overloading (langchain).
 They can also hook up with local model deployments for when I need to follow inputs every step of the the way to outputs.

 I think these big production-grade libraries are commendable efforts.
 I have and will use them when needed.
-But the person in me who still wants to derive everything from first-principles, they are too much of a compromise.
+But the person in me who still wants to derive everything from first-principles, the versatility that comes at the cost of interpretability is too much of a compromise.